Dimensional Analysis- Principle, Example, Application, and Limitations

 - Determine how many conversion facts are required to get from the starting point to the desired result.

 - Build a fraction product between the beginning and the end-user with the relevant conversion facts.
-Arrange the fractions in such a way that the units that must be deleted are cancelled.
+Arrange the fractions so that the units that must be deleted are canceled.

 - Carry out the mathematical calculations.”